Ad

 // input.tsx(1, 20): An argument for 'num1' was not provided.

-So here in TS, there are never unpredictable results, you can only proceed, when you remove all the errors, that's what makes me fall in love with TS <3
+So here in TS, there are never unpredictable results, you can only proceed when you remove all the errors, that's what makes me fall in love with TS <3

-TS is not just bound to tell the errors in your code that you've written, but it also tells you the possibility, where an error may come.
+TS is not just bound to tell the errors in your code that you've written, but it also tells you the possibility, of where an error may come.
 Let's see a quick example of this.

 // I'm writing some TS code, you can ignore it and look at the comment, I've written in the code.